Identifying Fake Cancer Medicines

 Everyone has a part to play in ensuring that medicines are safe.
 By working with your healthcare provider and taking a moment to visually inspect your medication, you help protect yourself and public health.
 It’s as easy as PIE(S)!

 Visual checks are useful, but they have limits.
-Even trained professionals cannot always spot a counterfeit medicine by sight alone.
+Even trained professionals cannot always spot a substandard and falsified (SF) medicine by sight alone.
 True confirmation requires laboratory analysis.
 This page outlines practical steps to help you identify warning signs and know when to speak up.

 Be alert to suspicious supply sources